Mongolia-focused miner expects China's Chalco to drop takeover bid

 "They (Mongolian government) have done everything in their power to roadblock the deal by the Chinese state company," Molyneux said, adding that profits were also hurt by weakening demand for coking coal in China.

-Chalco is the largest aluminium producer in China.
-It has been investing in coal, iron ore and electricity projects as the profit margin for its core aluminium business shrinks.

-It said on Monday that it would buy a 35.3 percent stake in China's Ningxia Electric Power Group Co for 2.02 billion yuan ($319 million).
+Norov Altanhuyag of the Democratic Party was confirmed as Mongolia's new prime minister on Friday, raising hopes of a tougher stance on graft and a friendlier investment climate after recent parliamentary results prompted concerns that more power would be handed to politicians who advocate local control of mines.

-(Additional reporting by Polly Yam and Fayen Wong; Editing by Chris Lewis and Nick Macfie)
+(Additional reporting by Polly Yam; Editing by Chris Lewis and Nick Macfie)

-Note: (This story deletes incorrect translation of Ovoot Tolgoi in paragraph 12; rewords last paragraph)